HagenSR/compound_interest_website/README.md

 - allow for deleting of simulations
 - revert to previous value on mode change?
 - options for compounding interval
+- options for when additions are made
+- save to csv option
 - chart redraw on resize
 - add tests